Arizona Veterans Memorial Coliseum: Tenants

-This distinctive arena seats 13,730 for ice hockey and 14,870 for basketball.
+This arena seats 13,730 for ice hockey and 14,870 for basketball.
 In addition to the Suns, the Coliseum hosted the Phoenix Roadrunners of the Western Hockey League from 1967 to 1974 and the WHA from 1974 to 1977 and of the now-defunct International Hockey League from 1989 to 1997, the Phoenix Racquets of World Team Tennis from 1975 to 1978, the Arizona Thunder of the World Indoor Soccer League from 1998 to 2000, and the Phoenix Mustangs of the now-defunct WCHL from 1997 to 2001.
 The Coliseum was again home to pro sports starting in 2006, when the IBL's Phoenix Flame played home games there until their move to Grand Canyon University.

 The Coliseum hosted the Arizona Derby Dames banked track roller derby league from 2008 to 2015.

 The arena hosted truck pulling sanctioned by USHRA in the late 1980s.
 It was frequently featured on USHRA's truck pulling series on ESPN.

 The Coliseum also housed the Phoenix Inferno (also known as the Phoenix Pride) of the MISL from 1980 to 1984.

 The Coliseum also hosted a Saturday Night's Main Event taping on Feb.
 15, 1986 (shown on NBC on March 1, 1986), when King Kong Bundy attacked Hulk Hogan at the end of his title defense versus Magnificent Muraco.
-Hogan suffered (kayfabe) rib injuries, setting up their steel cage main event match at Wrestlemania 2.
+Hogan suffered (kayfabe) rib injuries, setting up their steel cage main event match at WrestleMania 2.

 It hosted the WCW WrestleWar 1991.
 The Coliseum was also host to the Phoenix Mustangs hockey team as part of the West Coast Hockey League and the Phoenix Eclipse ABA basketball team.